dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/quickcharts.txt

         poor_perc = Column(Float)
         college = Column(Float)

-Let's suppose that the college field will have the total number of college students on some date.
+Suppose that the college field will have the total number of college students on some date.
 But the *unemployed_perc* field holds a percentage, we can't draw a chart with these two together, we must create a function to calculate the *college_perc*::